DSC-Capstone/2024-25/syllabus.md

 | [Quarter 2 Project Proposal](../assignments/projects/q2-proposal) | Proposal for final capstone project.
 Submitted in groups. | Week 9 | 15% | Graded by both methodology TAs (elevator pitch) and domain mentors (schedule + write-up) |

 {: .red }
 **Note that the table contains links to assignment descriptions; the Quarter 1 Project and Quarter 2 Project Proposal details are _tentative_, and won't be finalized until they are officially released.
-We will make Ed announcements when these components are finalized.**
+We will make Piazza announcements when these components are finalized.**

 ### General Rubric